blrgis/blrgis.github.io/live_flights_on_map.md

-layers: this will contain all the names of the layers which will sit in your target map div. new ol.view: sets the default center and zoom values for the map. new ol.layer.Tile: This will be the basemap of this project.
+layers: this will contain all the names of the layers which will sit in your target map div. new ol.view: sets the default center and zoom values for the map. new ol.layer.Tile: This will be the basemap of this project. ol.proj.fromLonLat: this is change of map projection from longitude latitude.
 ```

 Final HTML will look like this: